AdanALalawni/MLFLOW_TASK6/README.md

-Here is an example of a README file that explains the code and the functions, as well as includes some images from the internet:

----

 # Drug Prediction Model with MLflow

 This repository demonstrates how to build and evaluate a machine learning model to predict drugs based on certain features using a Decision Tree classifier.
 The project uses **MLflow** to manage and log experiments, model metrics, and model artifacts.
 Additionally, the code is structured in two parts: data preprocessing (separated into a `data_loader.py` file) and the model training and evaluation (in the `main_script.py` file).